StarbirdTech/AI-Blueprints/generative-ai/multi-modal-rag-with-langchain/README.md

 2. Navigate to `generative-ai/multimodal-rag-with-langchain-mlflow` to ensure all files are cloned correctly after workspace creation.

+3. Configure the `requirements.txt` torch packages to your corresponding cuda version
+  - Verify cuda version by pasting `nvidia-smi` in your terminal
+  - Replace torch wheel with your corresponding cuda version `cu128` if using Cuda 1.28, i.e. `https://download.pytorch.org/whl/cu128`

 ### Step 4: Add the Model to the Workspace

 - Download the **InternVL3-8B-Instruct** model from AWS S3 using the Models tab in your AI Studio project: